fortrabbit/help/docs/app.md

 Good news is: we will inform you by e-mail before it happens and you can start a new trial right away, after your current trial ended.
 In many cases you can easily re-deploy your code base to the new App: When deploying with [Git](git-deployment), you just change the remote and push again.
 When using our CMS/framework presets with predefined [ENV vars](env-vars) database access will work without code modification.

-## Resetting an App
+## Restart an App

+In some edge cases, like hanging PHP processes with 504 errors or 408 errors, restarting an App is an option.
+Here is how you can do this:

+1. visit the App in the Dashboard
+2. find and click the "Restart App" button
+3. wait a minute until changes apply

-To reset an App, visit the App in the Dashboard, find and hit the "Reset App" button.
-This will restart the Apache service and the PHP-FPM processes - nothing more.
+This will restart the Apache service and the PHP-FPM processes.
+Nothing more, your data will stay safe.
 There will be a short downtime of the App.
-This can help in certain edge cases, such as persistent 408 errors or hanging PHP processes with 503 errors.
 Use carefully, it should not be used on a regular basis.
-Please <a href="javascript:Intercom('showNewMessage')">contact us</a>. if you have ongoing trouble with your App.
+Please <a href="javascript:Intercom('showNewMessage')">contact us</a>, if you have ongoing trouble with your App.

 ## Deleting an App